SystemsApproach/7E/introduction/architecture.rst

 Of course knowing how to break a complex problem into smaller subproblems takes experience, but this first cut—inside-vs-edge—has proved to be an important factor in the Internet’s success.
-We’ll explain how to draw the line between the two halves in the introduction to each Part, with the subsequent chapters tackling the set of the issues that arises when building that part of the whole.
-The rest of this introductory chapter introduces some network-specific terminology that is used throughout the book.
-The terminology has familiar counterparts in other systems, such as Operating Systems, but networking has its own peculiar way of talking about certain topics.
+We explain how to draw the line between the two halves in the rest of this section, with the chapters corresponding to each part tackling the set of the issues that arises when building that part of the whole.

 Like any deconstruction of a complex system into separate parts, this decomposition is not perfect.
 This particular boundary is important to the Internet’s success, and also helps us organize the material in this book.
 But there are important challenges that require attention, and yet fall outside this particular framing of the problem space.
 We call attention to such “exceptions to the rule” when they arise, and use them to illustrate that every system design requires judgement and makes tradeoffs.

 Inside the Network
 ^^^^^^^^^^^^^^^^^^^^^^^^